View Lynn Shukausky's Obituary on RepublicanHerald.com and share memories

 Lynn was preceded in death by her grandparents, Mary A. and John Berger and Ann Shukausky.

-She is survived by two brothers, Francis J. and his wife, Mary Ann, and Leonard Shukausky, of Allentown; a niece, Lynn Marie; two nephews, Francis J., of Berwick, and Michael, of Los Angeles, Calif.; cousins and two companion dogs.
+She is survived by two brothers, Francis J. and his wife and Leonard Shukausky, of Allentown; a niece; two nephews, Francis J., of Berwick, and Michael J., of Los Angeles, Calif.; cousins and two companion dogs.

 Burial service will be private at the convenience of her family.